jmoore34/image-api/README.md

         "tag2",
         ...
     ],
-    "label": "<a label you provided, or one that was generated for you>" }
+    "label": "<a label you provided, or one that was generated for you>", "id": "<the image's id>"
+}
 ```